-Assertiveness can help you confidently express yourself and stand up for your viewpoint, whilst respecting the opinions and feelings of others.
+Assertiveness can help you to express yourself confidently whilst respecting the opinions and feelings of others.
 Although some people are naturally assertive, many of us have to learn these skills as we navigate our way through life.
-To give you a head start, we’ve outlined some useful tips about how to get better at being assertive.
+To give you a head start, we’ve outlined some useful tips on how to get better at being assertive.

 What is assertiveness?

-Assertiveness is when a person is direct and honest about their needs and wants, while still taking into account and respecting the rights, needs and wants of others.
+Assertiveness is when a person is direct and honest about their needs and wants, while still recognising and respecting the needs and wants of others.
 Being assertive is a communication skill.
-It allows you to confidently give your opinions, and ask for what you need.
-It also enables you to disagree respectfully and say ‘no’ to others without feeling guilty, or being rude.
+It allows you to confidently give your opinions and ask for what you need.
+It also enables you to disagree respectfully and say ‘no’ to others without feeling guilty or being rude.

 What isn’t assertiveness?

-Assertiveness has nothing to do with being aggressive, being loud, being mean or telling people what to do.
+Assertiveness has nothing to do with being aggressive, loud, mean, or telling people what to do.

 How to be more assertive